7 stats that pave the way to exceeding shopper expectations

 Conversations to conversions

-Kevin is the Head of Consumer Experience at Welcome.
-He oversees Client Success, Data Intelligence, and Agent Services.
-Prior to joining Welcome, Kevin was the Director of Operations and Strategy at the Macy's Flagship Store on State Street in Chicago.
-Prior to Macy's, Kevin was Manager of Online Operations for ToysRUs/BabiesRUs.com and ToysRUs/BabiesRUs.ca (Canada) at eBay Enterprise.
+Kevin is an expert in Client Success, Data Intelligence, and Agent Services.
+He was the Director of Operations and Strategy at the Macy's Flagship Store on State Street in Chicago, and Manager of Online Operations for ToysRUs/BabiesRUs.com and ToysRUs/BabiesRUs.ca (Canada) at eBay Enterprise.
 When he's not focused on improving customer experiences, Kevin loves to play the drums, piano, and to road bike around Connecticut (or wherever the road takes him).